-- 48. No person shall work at the working face as a miner in any mine unless he is the holder of a miner's certificate granted under this Act or is the holder of a first, second or third class certificate of competency under this Act. - 49.-(1) No person shall be employed or work or be permitted to work in any class set out in the first column of the Schedule to this section unless he is the holder of a certificate of the description set out in the second column thereof, opposite the class so set out.
+49. No person shall work at the working face as a coalminer in any mine unless he is the holder of a miner's certificate granted under this Act or is the holder of a first, second, or third class certificate of competency under this Act.

+50.-(1) No person shall be employed or work or be permitted to work in any capacity set out in the first column of the schedule to this section unless he is the holder of a certificate of the description set out in the second column thereof, opposite the capacity so set out.